You hear a lot about bone broth these days and how healthy it is for us. Well it’s all true.

 Healthy soup recipes made from a long simmered bone broth provide many amazing health benefits that we’ll talk about more in just a minute.

 I made a fantastic beef bone broth last week and it was very easy.
-Here is how you can create this healthy broth in your own kitchen (and look below the recipe for all the reasons you should be making this super healthy recipe today!)
+Here is how you can create this healthy broth in your own kitchen.

 The Health Benefits of Bone Broth

 The health benefits of bone broth may convince you to give it a try.